NGC 1275: Properties

 The presence of an active nucleus demonstrates that a supermassive black hole is present in NGC 1275's center.
 The black hole is surrounded by a rotating disk of molecular gas.
-High-resolution observations of the rotation of this disk obtained using adaptive optics at the Gemini North telescope indicate a central mass of approximately 800 million Solar masses, including both the mass of the black hole and of the inner core of the gas disk.
+High-resolution observations of the rotation of this disk obtained using adaptive optics at the Gemini North telescope indicate a central mass of approximately 800 million solar masses, including both the mass of the black hole and of the inner core of the gas disk.

+Supernovae

+Three supernovae have so far been observed in NGC 1275: